Productivity against Creativity?

 “I try to stay focused on my creativity.” ~ Christina Aguilera

-For some reason I do not quite understand, it seems that creative people are not very fond to seek greater productivity through better personal organization.
-There is the idea that, to be creative, one must not be subject to any rule or system that can stifle the freedom that creativity requires.
-You must unleash your imagination, intuition and intellectual curiosity.
+For some reason I don’t quite understand, it seems that creative people are not very fond of seeking greater productivity through better personal organization.
+There is the idea that to be creative one must not be subject to any rule or system that can stifle the freedom that creativity requires.
+You must unleash your imagination, intuition, and intellectual curiosity.

 This is probably because creativity comes from what is called divergent thinking (the one that generate ideas), while the to-do lists are the result of our convergent thinking (the one that analyzes and organizes our ideas to get the best outcome).
-The two types of thinking are important and complementary and, ideally, you should be able to switch between both of them when it is advisable.
+The two types of thinking are important and complementary and, ideally, you should be able to switch between both of them as needed to accomplish tasks and come up with creative solutions.

-Creativity at work is to contribute new ideas or concepts that create value, or new associations between existing ideas or concepts.
-Creativity, today, is not limited to designers, architects, artists or scientists.
-We all have a job where quite a bit of creativity is needed.
-And if you do not have that kind of job, bad business.
-Jobs that do not require creativity are disappearing, either automated or outsourced to countries where labor is much cheaper.
+Creativity at work is the ability to contribute new ideas or concepts that create value or new associations between existing ideas or concepts.
+Creativity is not limited to designers, architects, artists or scientists.
+If you think about it, chances are we all have a job that requires some degree of creativity somewhere.

 So are creativity and productivity mutually exclusive?